ckids-datafirst/website/content/_index.md

       image:
         filename: teacher.png
       title: |
-        We are open for Project Proposals
+        Welcome to DataFirst
       text: |
         <br>
-        DataFest is a recurring, semester-long event at USC where students from different backgrounds and programs get hands-on experience in real projects involving data science.
-DataFest focuses on projects proposed by USC faculty and researchers, often combining faculty and students in data science as well as in other disciplines.
+        DataFirst is a recurring, semester-long event at USC where students from different backgrounds and programs get hands-on experience in real projects involving data science.
+DataFirst focuses on projects proposed by USC faculty and researchers, often combining faculty and students in data science as well as in other disciplines.
       cta:
         url: "info-advisors"
         label: I'm an advisor